Confederation of Free Trade Unions of Ukraine

 In 1996, a dispute over the leadership led the founding affiliates to withdraw, although this was later resolved.

-It is one of the few trade unions in Ukraine recognized by the American AFL–CIO as "being independent and honest in its representation of the interests of labor".
+It is one of the few trade unions in Ukraine recognized by the American AFL-CIO as "being independent and honest in its representation of the interests of labor".

+In October 2022, it was granted affiliate status to the European Trade Union Confederation.

 Affiliates

 The following unions were affiliated in 2019: